c3d/xl/doc/HANDBOOK_1-syntax.md

 ### Name and symbol syntax

-Names in XL begin with an ASCII letter or Unicode symbol, followed by ASCII letters, Unicode symbols or digits.
+Names in XL begin with an letter, followed by letters, symbols or digits.
 For example, `MyName` and `A22` are valid XL names.

 A single underscore `_` can be used to separate two valid characters in a name.
 Therefore, `A_2` is a valid XL name, but `A__2` and `_A` are not.

+> **NOTE** The current implementation reads its input in Unicode UTF-8
+> format, and makes crude attempts at accepting Unicode.
+This was
+> good enough for Tao3D to deal with multi-lingual text, including in
+> languages such as Hebrew or Arabic.
+However, that implementation is
+> a bit naive with respect to filtering Unicode letters.
-The choice to include Unicode symbols makes the assumption that most Unicode symbols can be interpreted as a letter in at least one language.
-In many cases, it works.
-For example, `𝝿_2` or `étalon` are valid XL names.
+> For example, `𝝿_2` or `étalon` are valid XL names, and this is

-> **NOTE** Unfortunately, the XL parser is not smart enough to
-> recognize what humans would see as symbols in the Unicode space, so
-> that `⇒A2` is presently a valid name in XL.
-It is highty recommended
+> intentional, but `⇒A2` is presently a valid XL name, and this
-> to not depend on this behavior, which is considered a bug.
+> is considered a bug.

 Case and delimiters are not significant in XL, so that `JOE_DALTON` and `JoeDalton` are treated identically.